top of page

 Regi is also the founder of Stories with Spirit, a creative initiative dedicated to bringing songs of joy and stories of hope to grieving children and the people who love and care for them in homes, hospices, and hospitals.

-Class Description
+Description

 Your Facilitator

-Paul Strickland
+Workshop: Paul Strickland

 Your Facilitator

 Paul was a Teller-in-Residence at the International Storytelling Center in 2024.
-He was a Featured Teller: New Voice at the National Storytelling Festival and Featured Teller at the Timpanagos Storytelling Festival in 2023. and the Cave Run Storytelling Festival among others, in 2022.
+He was a Featured Teller: New Voice at the National Storytelling Festival and Featured Teller at the Timpanogos Storytelling Festival in 2023. and the Cave Run Storytelling Festival among others, in 2022.

 In November of 2018 he made his NYC stage debut Off-Broadway at the SoHo Playhouse with his shadow and flashlight ghost story play 13 Dead Dreams of “Eugene".